anniezh12/hiring-engineers/answers.md

 I created a rails app in my directory and followed the documentation provided by datadog

-         `$ rails new DataDogApmRails` # will create a rails app
+`$ rails new DataDogApmRails`  will create a rails app

 The `Ruby APM tracer` sends trace data through the Datadog Agent

-   1. Go to datadog account and navigate to `APM` menu tab, choose docs and select framework for example I chose 'Rails'
+   1. In my datadog account, I navigate to `APM` menu tab, choose docs and select framework for example I chose 'Rails'

 ![configuring apm](images/collecting-apm-data/configuring-apm-using-rails.png)

-   I followed the instruction as follows
+   I followed the instruction as follows:

-   a. added `gem 'ddtrace'` in the gem file and then install it using ` $ bundle install`
+   a.
+I added `gem 'ddtrace'` in the `DataDogApmRails/Gemfile` and then installed it using `$ bundle install`

-   b. created a `datadog-tracer.rb` file in  `config/initializers`, and put the following code in it
+   b.
+I created a `datadog-tracer.rb` file in  `DataDogApmRails/config/initializers`, and placed the following code in it

 ```
          Rails.configuration.datadog_trace = {